Adith1207/SenseVid/README.md

 # 🎥 SenseVid (Updated for OpenCV 4.x)

-This repository contains an updated version of the [SenseVid](http://w3.cran.univ-lorraine.fr/perso/moufida.maimour/SenseVid/sensevid.html) tool, modified to work with modern OpenCV (4.x) versions.
-SenseVid is a a new video transmission and evaluation tool that follows the same principle of EvalVid while being specific to WSN.
-SenseVid can help network researchers to assess network protocols targeted to video applications in WSN.
+An updated version of the [SenseVid](http://w3.cran.univ-lorraine.fr/perso/moufida.maimour/SenseVid/sensevid.html) tool, modernized to work with **OpenCV 4.x** and current Linux environments.
+SenseVid is a video transmission and evaluation tool for **Wireless Sensor Networks (WSNs)**, offering functionality similar to **EvalVid**, but tailored specifically for video-based WSN protocol assessment.

+---

 ## 📌 Why This Repo?